JuhoTurunen/viissenttia/README.md

 The core functionality and features of the application are:

-1. Adding references: Users can add references of varying types (e.g. article, book)
+1. Adding citations: Users can add citations of varying types (e.g. article, book)
-2. Listing references: Users can list stored references
+2. Listing citations: Users can list stored citations
-3. Exporting references: Users can export stored references in a BibTeX file that is compatible with LaTeX documents
+3. Exporting citations: Users can export stored citations in a BibTeX file that is compatible with LaTeX documents
-4. Filtering references: Users can filter references based on criteria (e.g. author, year)
+4. Filtering citations: Users can filter citations based on criteria (e.g. author, year)
-5. Categorising and tagging references: Users can associate references with categories or tags and use these as search criteria
+5. Categorising and tagging citations: Users can associate citations with categories or tags and use these as search criteria
-6. Fetching online references: Users can fetch reference details by providing a link to the reference (e.g. in the ACM Digital Library) or the DOI
+6. Fetching online citations: Users can fetch reference details by providing a link to the reference (e.g. in the ACM Digital Library) or the DOI

 ## Definition of done